vidojesevic/stock_whisper/README.md

 API key on [alphavantage.co](https://www.alphavantage.co/support/#api-key).

 ## Dependencies
-App use Bootstrap 5, jQuery and Chart.js on Front End for representing data, and php on Back End for fetching data from source.
+This application utilizes a modern technology stack, including Bootstrap 5, jQuery, and Chart.js on the front-end to create a responsive and visually appealing user interface.
+On the back-end, PHP is employed to efficiently fetch and process data from various sources, ensuring a seamless and dynamic user experience.

+## Usage